 We never start any repairs to damaged Artex ceilings until we test it for Asbestos.

-Over the years, we’ve managed many insurance claims involving Artex ceiling repairs.
+Over the years, we’ve managed many water damage claims involving Artex ceiling repairs.
 Before starting any repairs, we always test the Artex first.
 Not surprisingly, a large number of the samples we test contain Chrysotile.
 That’s why it’s important to choose a professional company like IC Assist to assess and repair the damage to your Artex ceiling.

 We don’t install any air movers to aid property drying until it is safe to do so.

 Industrial fans or air movers shouldn’t be installed as part of the drying process until it’s confirmed there is no asbestos.
-This prevents spores being blow throughout the property, if for example the ceiling unexpectedly collapses whilst waiting for the test results!
+This prevents Asbestos fibers being blow throughout the property, if for example the ceiling unexpectedly collapses whilst waiting for the test results!
 As can be seen in an article from the Guardian.
 It not only shows the hidden health hazards of asbestos.
 But is also shows the problems a homeowner was facing when his Artex ceiling collapsed due to a burst pipe whilst air movers were running in his property.